This is synth-based in the same way NUDGE YOU ALIVE was, but it’s a very different creature.

 There are three songs with some electric guitar in them, there’s one brief appearance from a real bass, and there’s a Fender Rhodes cameo on the penultimate track.
 The rest is all synth and voice.
 If NUDGE YOU ALIVE was the Yamaha W-5’s revenge, this was the Triton’s coming out party.

 The recording sessions for this and BRAND NEW SHINY LIE overlapped, but outside of the almost violent avoidance of verse/chorus song structures and production that’s often unadorned to the point of being skeletal, they don’t have a whole lot in common.
-Building songs with this synth seemed to get my mind working in a bit of a different way.
+Instead of building a song around the instrument it was written on, here I almost always started with a drum loop, which seemed to get my mind working in a different way.
+There was a lot more improvisation involved in both the music and the lyrics.

 At twenty songs, I thought the album was in danger of becoming a bit bloated.
 Little did I know a few years down the road I’d be stuffing even more songs onto CDs.
 I put a lot of thought into sequencing the tracks in a way that made sense, throwing out more than a few things that seemed inessential, and it’s always felt like it’s got a good flow to it.
 I was starting to really enjoy sequencing as a way of shaping an album’s soul.

 I was also a long way from the days of improvising twenty-minute-long songs while recording.
-Though there’s a lot of improv going on in both the music and the lyrics, I think there’s only one song here that’s longer than four minutes (Don’t Set Fire to the House You Grew up in).
+I think there’s only one song here that’s longer than four minutes (Don’t Set Fire to the House You Grew up in).
 The rest tend to shut up once they’ve said what they have to say.

 While I was making this album I resurrected my social life without meaning to, after murdering it in cold blood during the time of OH YOU THIS.
 The plan was to go out drinking alone on Friday nights so I could write and think (and, of course, drink).
 That lasted for all of a few weeks.
 I ended up falling in with a whole new circle of people, and before I knew what was happening, I had a place to go and people to see there every Friday.
 It was kind of nice.